 Everything we know about the victims of Louisville bank shooting

-Louisville community mourns the death of five people killed in a mass shooting
+Five victims killed were all executives at Old National Bank in downtown Louisville, Kentucky

-Kentucky governor chokes up as he says two ‘close friends’ were killed in Louisville Shooting
+A 25-year-old employee opened fire at a bank in Louisville, Kentucky, on Monday morning, killing five people and injuring eight others while live streaming the attack.

-A 25-year-old man opened fire at a bank in Louisville, Kentucky, killing five people and injuring nine others while live streaming the attack on Monday.
+The shooter, identified as bank employee Connor Sturgeon, entered the Old National Bank in the downtown area of the city at around 8.30am armed with an AR-15-style rifle.

-The shooter, identified as a bank employee named Connor Sturgeon, died after exchanging gunfire with the police at about 8.30am, deputy police chief Paul Humphrey said.
+He shot and killed four bank executives inside the first-floor conference room before exchanging gunfire with responding police officers.
+Louisville deputy police chief Paul Humphrey said that he was shot dead by officer fire.

-Nine others, including two police officers, were treated for injuries from the shooting.
-One of the officers, 26-year-old Nickolas Wilt, who graduated from the police academy in March, remained at the hospital in critical condition after being shot in the head.
+Eight others, including two police officers, were hospitalised with their injuries.
+One of the officers, 26-year-old Nickolas Wilt, who only graduated from the police academy in March, remains in critical condition after being shot in the head.

 Mr Wilt “ran towards the gunfire today to save lives", the police department said on Twitter.